 Whether you are a federally protected banking institution, credit union or any other business that engages in wire transfers, having the proper safeguards and compliance checks and balances in place is critical to protecting your business.
 The attorneys at Pullano & Farrow can assist you with implementing and/or reviewing internal compliance policies and safeguards.

 For additional information regarding banking regulations, please consult an attorney.
 If you have any questions about this Legal Briefing, please contact any attorney in our Firm at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2021 Law Offices of Pullano & Farrow PLLC